Sermon Draft: Prideful Presumption…James 4:13-17

 At a practical level, we would likely agree that planning is a good thing when done well, but when done poorly, it creates problems.

 Now, what I mean by “good” is that planning done well helps us navigate a quite chaotic and confusing world.
 Think about navigation.
 Think about retirement.
 Yard work.
 Blueprints for a house.
 Renovation.
 Think about education.
 School and sports schedules.
 And so much more.
-So, on the one hand, planning is helpful.
+So, on the one hand, planning is helpful and necessary in a crazy world.

 Yet, we would also agree that it is possible to plan poorly.
 We’ve all experienced an adventure full of hope and excitement gone awry, haphazard vacation plans ending in disappointment and more than planned for expenses, camping trips coming to a close in rain-soaked sleeping bags and gear, and so much more.

-The story about camping at Lake Ivey: This happened to my brothers and me one spring break.
-There we were, tents up, one day of fishing behind us, and then the rain hit.
+This happened to my brothers and me one spring break.
+There we were, tents up, one day of fishing behind us, and then the rain hit in the middle of the night.
 The wind blew our tents over on top of us, and we got soaked.
-A trip that began with hope ended not only with us getting soaked but also with our boat barely being saved from sinking, as it had been tied up incorrectly at the dock during the storm.
+A trip that began with hope ended not only with us getting miserably wet but also with our boat barely being saved from sinking, as it had been tied up incorrectly at the dock during the storm.
 Ugh.
+Poor planning caught up with us on that trip!

 Can y’all relate?

 That’s really the heart of our time together.
-You’re likely realizing by now that what I’m focusing on this morning is much deeper than planning in the temporal material domain.
+You’re likely realizing by now that what I’m focusing on this morning is much deeper than planning vacations, retirement, or school schedules.
 I want us to see, from God’s Word, an insight that reaches into our hearts and touches the nerve of our trust in God.
 I want us to look at our future with a mindset fixed on God’s glory.
-I want us to peer down our particular paths of life with an eye toward our Lord first, and not our own self-sufficiency.
+I want us to peer down our particular paths of life, guided by God’s Word and in submission to His will, not by our own self-sufficiency, and certainly not in anxiety.

-However, despite how well we plan, the fact of the matter and reality is that our lives depend entirely on God.
-And the book of James helps us to understand this without resignation to fate on the one hand, and without presumption on the other.
+Therefore, despite how well we plan, the fact of the matter and reality is that our lives depend entirely on God.
+And the book of James helps us to trust God without resignation to fate on the one hand, and without presumption on the other.

-Indeed, here in James 4:13-17, James helps us understand that a right perspective does not presume, but acts faithfully in the present.
+Indeed, here in James 4:13-17, James helps us understand that a right perspective does not presume upon God or our future, but acts faithfully in the present.
 With the right perspectives, we’re able to be faithful.

 Let’s read our text this morning: James 4:13-17…